cugni/aeneas/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+The framework relies on libraries which may have stricter licences.
+For instance, the Node Agent (version 1) uses the library [HighCharts](http://www.highcharts.com/) which is released with an [Attribution-NonCommercial 3.0 Unported Licence](http://creativecommons.org/licenses/by-nc/3.0/).